 3.78.4.2.2 Message Semantics

-The Query Medication Request Response is a
+The Query Medication Request Response is a bundle of medicationRequest resources

 3.78.4.2.2.1 MedicationRequest Resource Definition in the Context of Query Medication Request

 The components of the MedicationRequest Resource with cardinality greater than 0 (as shown below) are required, and the detailed description of the content is provided here.
 All other attributes of the response are optional.
 The MedicationRequest Resource contained within the Query Administration Request Response message is described at http://hl7.org/fhir/STU3/patient.html, and is not further constrained by this transaction.